-The Massachusetts Department of Conservation and Recreation (DCR) is accepting applications for the Recreational Trails Program - Education Grants with a deadline of February 1, 2016.
+The Massachusetts Department of Conservation and Recreation (DCR) is accepting applications for the Recreational Trails Program - Education Grants with a due date/deadline of February 1, 2017.

 RTP Education Grant Guidelines

 Applicants are encouraged to apply for Trail Education grants with a maximum federal reimbursement total of $8,000 - $10,000 and will have approximately 24 months to complete their project after the award contract is signed.
 The project must provide trail user education to both non-motorized and motorized trail users, satisfying the diverse use requirements of the Recreational Trails Program.
-This year, MARTAB is calling for projects which focus on trail education programs or trainings which address the basics of trail construction and maintenance on both motorized and non-motorized trails.
 Grants must be beneficial to and welcome the statewide trails community, rather than be specific to a particular property or region.
 Examples include:

 - Training Workshops on sustainable trail design, construction, maintenance, operation and assessment with a particular focus on promoting safety or environmental protection related to recreational trails.

 - Statewide Programs that develop or support trail planning, design, construction, maintenance, operation, and assessment with a particular focus on safety and environmental protection related to recreational trails.

 Typical education projects may include:

 - Develop and operate statewide trail-related environmental education programs.

 - Develop and operate statewide trail safety education programs.

 - Develop and provide training on trail accessibility and sustainability